streamlit/docs/content/deploy/community-cloud/share-your-app/_index.md

    ![Access the share button from your app](/images/streamlit-community-cloud/share-open.png)

-2. Enter the email to send an invitation to and click "**Invite**".
+2. Enter the email to send an invitation to and click "**Invite**."

    ![Invite viewers from the share button](/images/streamlit-community-cloud/share-invite.png)